 Large to medium-sized buyers

-These buyers offer a wide range of conventional as well as certified ingredients.
+These buyers offer a wide range of conventional and certified ingredients.

-Approach these buyers if you are able to supply in bulk or you potentially have a wider range of ingredients.
+Approach these buyers if you can supply in bulk or have a wider range of ingredients.

 Small to medium-sized buyers

 These companies include smaller traders.
 These buyers tend to specialise in certain ingredient groups or a specific market.